WorldCereal/presto-worldcereal/data/README.md

 - {time_step} is the monthly timestep **since the start of each time series** (0-11)
 - {resolution} is the original resolution of each band (though all bands and sensors have been resampled to 10m)

+Note that `expertfts` and `prestofts` dataframes have already computed features/embeddings on these time series.
+Their names should be clear.
+Note also that for 10D data, the time series span 36 steps for the entire year.

 #### 3.  <a name='Conversioninformation'></a>Conversion information

 Some things need to be taken into account for converting the raw WorldCereal data into Presto compatible inputs as outlined below.
 A [`WorldCerealDataset`](/src/dataset.py)class is provided to take care of these conversions using the `convert_inputs` method.

 The general no data value is set at `65535`.
-Currently, [Presto does not allow to mask elements both in input and target](https://github.com/nasaharvest/presto/issues/26#issuecomment-1777120102).
-So this no data value needs to be dealt with somehow.
-In the **interpolated** version of the WorldCereal training data, most of these were removed by linear interpolation but occasional no data might still occur.
-In the **non-interpolated**, many more no data elements will occur (e.g. due to the absence of any non-clouded observation in a month).
+[Presto now supports a real mask](https://github.com/WorldCereal/presto-worldcereal/pull/11) and the data loader is configured to pass this no data through as masked values.

 ##### 3.1  <a name='OpticalData'></a>Optical data
 Optical data is in scaled radiances (scalefactor 10,000) and is therefore directly compatible with Presto.